ardeleanmarcel/xpensemngr/README.md

 <!-- TODO check that the "console" object is not used to log anything, and add a lint rule to prevent it -->

 <!-- TODO make a PR github action that makes sure all projects compile and all lint rules are respected -->

+### TODO

+1. Disallow having multiple labels with the same name